MadByteDE/SPT-Linux-Build/README.md

 ## Project Repositories Configuration

 Each of the three main repositories (Modules, Server, and Launcher) are equipped with a `.gitea/workflows/build-trigger.yaml` file.
 This workflow file is essential for triggering a build within *this* Build repository upon the push of a tag to any of the project repositories.
 The `build-trigger.yaml` workflow pushes a repository-dispatch event.

-## Module Build Requirements

-The build process for the Modules project necessitates access to a secured private repository.
-A link to this repository is saved as a Gitea environment secret, named `MODULE_DOMAIN`.
-The build process will fail if this secret is not defined and the modules can not be downloaded.

 ## Building the Docker Images